Veering triangulations and the Thurston norm: homology to isotopy: Flattened surfaces

-\begin{remark} Note that we have broken symmetry slightly by flattening with respect to $B^s$.
+\begin{remark} We have broken symmetry slightly by flattening with respect to $B^s$.
 We could also flatten with respect to $B^u$; the essential thing about $B^s$ that we use is its duality with $\tau$. \end{remark}